baodrate/snap-sync/README.md

 	# use systemd.timer for cleanup
 	TIMELINE_CLEANUP="no"

-    # snap-sync as timer unit
+    # dsnap-sync as timer unit
     SNAP_SYNC_EXCLUDE="yes"

 ## Contributing

-Help wanted!
-Feel free to fork and issue a pull request to add features or tackle an open issue.
+Help is very welcome!
+Feel free to fork and issue a pull request to add features or tackle open issues.

+## Related projects

+I did fork from Wes Barnetts original work and wanted that to be merged back.
+Beside the fact that this version doesn't use any bashisms, Wes did let me know, that he doesn't have the time to review the changes appropriately to make it a merge.
+Anyone willing to do so is invided.

+Until that date, i will offer this fork for the public.
+To overcome any name clashes i renamed this work to dsnap-sync.

 ## License